abdfaizaan/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](media/dev3.png)

 2. From the left-hand side blade, click on **Properties** **(1)** under **Manage** and scroll down to select **Manage Security Defaults** **(2)** at the bottom of the page.

-     >**Note:** If you're unable to disable the security defaults and see Manage Conditional Access, it means the organization is already using a conditional access policy (e.g., AVD -MFA).
+   >**Note:** If you're unable to disable the security defaults and see Manage Conditional Access, it means the organization is already using a conditional access policy (e.g., AVD-MFA).
 In that case, you can skip the below steps and jump directly to step 9.

    ![](media-1/L10E2S2.png)

-3. In **Enable Security defaults** pane, for **Enable Security defaults** make sure it is selected to **Disable**.
+4. In **Enable Security defaults** pane, for **Enable Security defaults** make sure it is selected to **Disable**.

    > **Note:** Please ignore and proceed further if you find any survey points by Azure below **Enable Security defaults** option

    ![](media/savd3.jpg)

-4. From the left-hand side blade, click on **Security** under Manage.
+5. From the left-hand side blade, click on **Security** under Manage.

    ![](media-1/avd1.3.png)

-5. In **Security** page select **Conditional Access** under Protect.
+6. In **Security** page select **Conditional Access** under Protect.

    ![](media/avdv23.png)

-6. In the Overview page click on **Create New Policy**.
+7. In the Overview page click on **Create New Policy**.

    ![](media-1/avdpol1.png)

-7. Configure the Conditional Access Policy with the following details:
+8. Configure the Conditional Access Policy with the following details:

    - Name: **AVD-MFA** **(1)**
    - **Assignments**: